 Primary Calculation Methods Used by Insurers

-For claimants, knowing how auto insurance companies determine pain and suffering is crucial, with specific attention paid to anticipated updates, such as the potential impact of the VAC pain and suffering compensation table 2025.
+For claimants, knowing how auto insurance companies determine pain and suffering is crucial, with specific attention paid to anticipated updates.
 Insurance companies in Canada typically employ two main approaches when calculating pain and suffering damages: the multiplier method and the per diem method.

 The Multiplier Method